ikarte666/consecutive-numbers-controller/README.md

 4. If there is a character at before cursors, It will plus consecutive numbers in front of all cursors's integer value. these numbers depend on their cursor order too, and will plus as "Integer"

-For detail, you'd better check out the attached gif image.
+For detail, just try it.